 EM, which partnered with DMMA for the Roadshow, specialises in Internet data collection in assisting the media industry and its partners to improve consumer communication.

-Their launch in Zimbabwe will take place in February, while branches in Nigeria and Kenya are also in the pipeline for this year.
+Their launch of a DMMA in Zimbabwe is scheduled to take place early in February, while negotiations for establishment in Nigeria and Kenya are also in the pipeline for this year.

 He said the challenge is to find people who can speak both English and the local language.